developmeh/java-no-more-common-lib/README.md

 This project demonstrates how to structure a Spring Boot project with Gradle that allows for:

-1. Providing a baseline set of dependencies and their Spring configurations in a library module
+1. Providing a baseline set of dependencies and their Spring configurations in a jackson module
-2. Allowing service modules to override specific dependency versions while still using the library's configurations
+2. Allowing service modules to override specific dependency versions while still using the jackson module's configurations

 ## Project Structure